WesKw/RecipeTracker-CS/README.md

 A small personal project I've been working on.

+This application creates recipe cards from user input.

-WIP: Editing, removing, and viewing recipes.
+WIP: Editing, removing, viewing, and saving recipes.